bintangdaniello/Community-Service-Request-Tracking-and-Response-System/README.md

 Built after completing IST242 as a personal improvement project.
 Adds a full desktop GUI using CustomTkinter and persistent storage with SQLite, while keeping the same layered architecture from v1.

 ### v1 — CLI Version (IST242 Course Submission)
-The original console-based version submitted as a course project for IST242 — Intermediate & Object-Oriented Application Development.
+The original console-based version submitted as a course project for IST242.
 Focused on OOP fundamentals: inheritance, encapsulation, and polymorphism.
 Source code is preserved in the `cli-version/` folder.